Baghery/BMS23/README.md

 Now, run the code as described above, and the timings will be printed in the terminal.

 Benchmarking other SNARKs works very similarly.
+Note that you can use the implementation for Basilisk also for Plonk, only the calculation of the circuit size is different.

 ## License